 Junior Achievement of Greater St. Louis (JASTL) is the fifth largest JA USA operation in the nation.
 We educate young people about work readiness, entrepreneurship, and financial literacy with hands-on, engaging programs.

 Our purpose is to inspire and prepare young people to succeed in a global economy.

 JA of Greater St. Louis reaches over 165,000 students per year in over 6,800 classrooms and afterschool locations.
 JA programs are taught by volunteers in inner cities, suburbs, and rural areas in eastern Missouri and southwestern Illinois.

 JASTL's more than 8,000 classroom volunteers come from all walks of life and include business people, college students, parents, and retirees.
 These dedicated individuals are the backbone of the organization.
 These volunteers have delivered programs in 68 counties served by JASTL.

 JA is one of a few global nonprofits to use independent, third-party evaluators to gauge the impact of its programs.
 Since 1993, independent evaluators have conducted studies on JA's effectiveness.
 Findings prove that JA has a positive impact in a number of critical areas.
 Click here to see the results.

-Mike Frank, Vice President, Global Commercial, Monsanto, is chairman of the JASTL board of directors.
+Jim Runnels, Senior Vice President, Rental, Enterprise Holdings (Retired), is chairman of the JASTL board of directors.
 Lori Jacob is JASTL's president and chief executive officer.